 There are many ways to home educate that suit every budget

-Whether you make use of your local library, purchase or swap second hand books and equipment or enrol your child with an online school such as InterHigh, home education can be tailored to suit your budget.
+Whether you make use of your local library, hire a tutor, purchase or swap second hand books and equipment or enrol your child with an online school such as InterHigh, home education can be tailored to suit your budget.

 Only the basics are really needed.
 A pen, paper and a computer with internet access for research is the only starting point you need.
 You don’t need to purchase particular products, there is no set curriculum to follow and you don’t need to spend money on things you don’t need.